Year of Publication

 Faculty and professors to pharmacy students throughout their education should heavily emphasize career advice.
 Information about possible non-traditional pharmacy careers can influence graduates to be open-minded to alternative career paths.

 Ogunniyi, Adebayo, "Assessments of Dual Degree Programs at University of Kentucky College of Pharmacy" (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 72.